Library Programming FAQ

 - Participant gains awareness of the Library’s resources and services;

 - Participant gains new knowledge;

 - Participant develops a skill; or

 - Participant gains exposure to new ideas and/or diverse

 The Library is committed to providing inclusive and welcoming programming for the community it serves.
 Library programs are open to all and there is no charge to attend, however, the Library may require advanced registration to ensure that adequate supplies and resources will be available for all attendees.
 Additionally, the Library reserves the right to limit attendance based on considerations of the program, such as age of intended audience; resource, supply or space limitations; or status as a cardholder.

 Programs developed and delivered by and for the Library will meet strategic priorities and service quality standards established by the BOLT, and will have a written plan that clearly defines goals, intended audiences, descriptions, outcomes, and objectives.
-Selection decisions on program topics, presenters, and resources will be based in part or entirely on the following:
+Among the criteria considered when making decisions about a specific program, potential topics, presenters, and related resources will be the following:

 - Safety and security of customers and staff

 - Community needs and interests